Paritosh0007/Car-Analysis/README.md

 We will be working on a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 Dataset file: 'autos.csv'
 ## Data Description:-
 The dataset was originally scraped and uploaded to Kaggle.
 The version of the dataset we are working with is a sample of 50,000 data points that was prepared by Dataquest including simulating a less-cleaned version of the data.
-The data dictionary provided with data is as follows:
+The data dictionary provided with data is as follows:-
+dateCrawled: When this ad was first crawled.
+All field-values are taken from this date.
+* name: Name of the car.
+* seller: Whether the seller is private or a dealer.
+* offerType: The type of listing
+* price: The price on the ad to sell the car.